SimVascular/svFSIplus/README.md

 Tolerance: 1e-6
 ```

 Braces **{}** are used to define simulation parameters with sub-elements.
-For example the `Domain` parameter is associated with
+For example the `Domain` keyword is associated with
-several other parameters
+several other sub-elements of keyword/values pairs.
 ```
 Domain: 0 {
   Equation: fluid